 - Use a media list service like Cision and Meltwater – but note the risks.
 Some of the contact information could be outdated.

 The influencer landscape is newly charted territory for the marketing landscape.
 It is evolving, so don’t feel defeated by the semantics of it all.
 So keep calm and influence on!
 How do you find the right influencer?
-Let us know by tweeting us your tips @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your tips.